What Does a Tick Look Like? Identification Guide by Species

 Lone Star Tick

 The lone star tick gets its name from the single white dot on the center of the female's back.
 Males lack this distinctive spot but show scattered white streaks along their edges.
 Both sexes are reddish-brown with round bodies.
-Bites from the lone star tick can trigger alpha-gal syndrome, a condition causing allergic reactions to red meat.
-These aggressive ticks actively pursue hosts and are common throughout the southeastern United States, expanding northward into the Midwestern and northeastern United States.
+Bites from the Lone Star tick can trigger alpha-gal syndrome, a condition causing allergic reactions to red meat.
+These aggressive ticks actively pursue hosts and are common throughout the southeastern United States, with their range expanding northward into the Midwestern and northeastern United States.

 Brown Dog Tick

 The brown dog tick is uniformly reddish-brown without distinctive markings.
 This species is unique because it can complete its entire life cycle indoors, making it a year-round concern.
 Adults measure about 3 millimeters unfed.
 Unlike other ticks that prefer wildlife, brown dog ticks almost exclusively feed on dogs.
 They can infest homes, kennels, and veterinary facilities.
-These ticks transmit canine ehrlichiosis and potentially Rocky Mountain spotted fever in certain regions.
+These ticks transmit canine ehrlichiosis and, in certain regions, potentially Rocky Mountain spotted fever.

 How Ticks Change Appearance After Feeding